jiyeow/jy_project/README.md

 # Introduction
-General introduction of WQ issues. <br>
-As the leading state of corn, soybean, and hog production in the United States, Iowa also faces many water quality issues resulted from the intensive agricultural activities.
-Locally, nitrogen (N) loading into drinking water sources may result in higher water treatment costs, while phosphorus (P) loading may lead to eutrophication of freshwater systems.
-At a larger scale, Iowa is estimated to account for 29% of the nitrate loading into the Mississippi-Atchafalaya River Basin, which contributes to the formation of hypoxic zone in the Gulf of Mexico.
+As the leading state of corn, soybean, and hog production in the United States, Iowa also faces many water quality issues resulted from intensive agricultural activities, such as application of nitrogen and phosphorus fertilizers.
+Locally, nitrogen (N) loading into drinking water sources may result in higher water treatment costs, while phosphorus (P) loading may lead to eutrophication in freshwater systems (e.g. lake).
+At a larger scale, Iowa is estimated to account for 29% of the N loading into the Mississippi-Atchafalaya River Basin, which contributes to the formation of hypoxic zone in the Gulf of Mexico. <br>

+Iowa Nutrient Reduction Strategy document has highlighted that a single best management practice (BMP) may not be sufficient to achieve the 45% N and P load reduction goal.
+However, several BMPs can combined in an agricultural field or catchment to improve the overall load reduction.
+This project was designed to compare the stacked benefits of BMPs at two adjacent agricultural catchments located in Black Hawk Lake watershed, Iowa. <br>

 <kbd>
 <img src="https://github.com/jiyeow/jy_project/blob/master/BHL_aerial_view.jpg" height="400"> <br>
 Fig 1: Aerial image of Black Hawk Lake (obtained from blackhawklake.org)
 </kbd> <br>

-Iowa Nutrient Reduction Strategy document has highlighted that a single best management practice (BMP) may not be sufficient to achieve the N and P 45% load reduction goal.
-Instead, several BMPs are needed to be combined in a single agricultural field or catchment.
-This project was designed to compare the stacked benefits of BMPs at two adjacent agricultural catchments located in Black Hawk Lake watershed, Iowa.

 #### Problem Statement
-Our project requires that we provide a semi-annual updates of our monitoring results.
+This 5-year water quality monitoring project requires that we provide a semi-annual updates of our monitoring results.
 Traditionally, new monitoring data was added into the existing dataset (or modification to existing dataset) and the same analyses were performed manually every six months.
 This repetitve process consumed a huge amount of time, which then led to the the motivation to automate the process.
-The goal of this project was to develop a consistent workflow (i.e. reproducibility) to analyze the nutrient and sediment data and the associated parameters (i.e. flow, weather). <br>
+The goal of this project was to develop a consistent workflow (i.e. reproducibility) to analyze the nutrient/sediment data and the associated parameters (i.e. flow, weather). <br>

 The following program will allow any users with minimal python knowledge to analyze the datasets using a consistent method, in addition to saving time from analyzing each dataset manually every time a modification is made to the dataset. <br>